Four Steps for Healthier Nails

 - Bleeding, redness, swelling or pain around the nails.

-If you see any worrisome signs, get prompt medical attention from your doctor or a dermatologist who specializes in nail problems.
+If you see any worrisome signs, get prompt medical attention from your doctor or a dermatologist who specialises in nail problems.

 More information: The Mayo Clinic has more do’s and don’ts for healthy nails.